Rev. Friedrich Wilhelm Fiegenbaum

 Brother Heinrich Rudolph

 Heinrich Rudolph Fiegenbaum, the sixth and last child of Adolph and Christine (Peterjohann) Fiegenbaum, was born in St. Charles County, Missouri.
 The birth and his baptism on 5 February 1837 were recorded in the baptismal register of the German evangelical church at Femme Osage, Missouri (founded in 1833 as the deutsche evangelische Kirchegemeinde and known since 1957 as Femme Osage United Church of Christ).
 As an adult, he was often known as H. R. or Rudolph; and occasionally as Henry (as was one of his brothers).
 I mention H. Rudolph specifically because he is conspicuous by his absence in the newspaper account of the celebration of Friedrich and Louisa's wedding anniversary.
-In 1901, he had located to Connell, Franklin County, Washington where he mixed his pastoral work for the Methodist Church with real estate sales.
+In 1901, he had relocated to Connell, Franklin County, Washington where he mixed his pastoral work for the Methodist Church with real estate sales.
 Perhaps he could not make the long trek to Oregon, Missouri.
 Rudolph died in 1908 at Gooding, Gooding County, Idaho and was buried next to his first wife in Concord Cemetery at Garner, Hancock County, Iowa.

 Moving to Iowa